-Lisbon is Portugal’s capital city.
-And with a little bit more than half a million of people living there it’s largest city by population in Portugal, too.
-Porto on the other hand is second largest.
+Lisbon is a Portugal’s capital city.
+And with a little bit more than half a million of people living there it’s the largest city by population in Portugal, too.
+Porto on the other hand is the second largest.
 What makes Lisbon more appealing is its location at about the middle of Portugal and thus warmer weather.

 Read on to learn few more helpful things and to be better prepared for your trip to Lisbon!
 Or to finally make that decision to travel to Lisbon or Porto.

 Public Transportation in Lisbon Is Easy to Use

 And it’s the best choice for getting around in the city.